MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.VerifySignatureDuration** - Duration time to verify signature

+#### qr.code.scan

+This event lets us know when a user signs into Outlook Mobile by scanning an auth QR code on a desktop Outlook client which securely contains the user's sign-in information, thereby eliminating the need for manual sign-in.
+The event is used to detect the successful initiation and completion of the user authentication process using QR functionality.
+The event diagnoses sign-in errors that could prevent the user from successfully authenticating in the mobile app.

+The following fields are collected:

+- **action** - what action has the user taken for the qrcode flow

 #### read.conversation

 Used for monitoring possible negative impact on the health and performance of rendering an email message